CloudLabsAI-Azure/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

     ![](./media/clickjupiter01.png)

 1. If you see **IMPORTANT NOTE: Always use trusted code**, then check on **Yes, I Understand** and then click **Continue**.

+    > Note: If you are prompted with Do you want to trust that compute instance page, click on Click here to trust this compute instance.

     ![](./media/trustcode01.png)

 ## Task 4 - Prepare data for the Machine Learning process